How to define and call the `macro` macro function in the AnQiCMS template to create reusable code snippets?

 macroThe organization of macro functions and efficient import

-With the complexity of the website template increasing, the number of macro functions may also increase.To better manage these reusable code snippets and keep the template files neat, AnQiCMS allows us to save macro functions to independent files.This is like organizing functions into different modules or libraries in programming.
+As the complexity of the website template increases, the number of macro functions may also increase.In order to better manage these reusable code snippets and keep the template file tidy, AnQiCMS allows us to save macro functions to independent files.This is like organizing functions into different modules or libraries in programming.

-We can create a dedicated file, for example namedarchive.helper,and put all macro functions related to the article in this file.
-For example, in addition to the ones mentioned above,article_itemwe might also have anotherarticle_summarymacro function.
+We can create a dedicated file, such as namedarchive.helperAnd all macro functions related to the article should be placed in this file.
+For example, in addition to the ones mentioned above,article_itemwe may also have onearticle_summarymacro function.

 archive.helperFile content example: